torikushiii/starrail-auto/README.md

     - Weeklies
         - Remind you to do your [weekly boss](https://i.imgur.com/0aoC7bu.png) every your specified time or Sunday 09:00 PM
         - Remind you to do your Simulated Universe points every your specified time or Sunday 09:00 PM
+- [x] Code Redeem (Node only)
+    - Will send you notification if there's a new code available
+    - Will automatically redeem the code for you
 - [x] Discord notifications
 - [x] Telegram notifications (Node only)
     - Commands